bodhi-root/public-wiki/content/personal/reading-list.md

 * Date: May 2020
 * Rating Great

 Loonshots (How to Nurture the Crazy Ideas That Win Wars, Cure Diseases, and Transform Industries) demonstrates the author's belief that "loonshots" are both necessary to a company's survival and nearly impossible to develop in a large organization that focuses on low-risk "franchise" projects.
 The author shows how incentives drive people in large companies to focus on these low-risk projects rather than the high-risk/longshot/high-reward projects that are more likely to grow in small, startup companies.
 Safi uses multiple examples from history (including radar in WW2, biotech and disease research, movies at Pixar, airline companies, the Polaroid camera, Steve Jobs, Isaac Newton, and others) to demonstrate his point.
 The stories make this book a fun and fast read.
 Even though the thesis is almost self-evident and doesn't need this much supporting evidence, it is still a great read with a lot of history and lessons learned from history.
-The conclusions and suggestions are also VERY applicable to Kroger.

 [Link to My Notes](assets/Notes-Loonshots.docs)